Studios, Facilities & Housing

 The 1,885-square foot Painting Studio is fitted with large northern exposure windows and light monitors that can be opened to provide natural ventilation and light.
 Replaceable Homasote panels let artists attach or mount many materials to the walls.
 Worktables and portable walls make the space extremely versatile and accommodating.
 Typically, the painting studio is organized into a collegiate style arrangement of 6-8 cubicles with multiple clamp lights for each space.

 The 1,233 square foot Sculpture Studio gives artists-in-residence the space and equipment required to undertake ambitious projects.
 The space is the only concrete studio in the complex, which is symbolic of the enduring materials used by sculptors.
 The roof is designed with a long overhang that shelters an outdoor work patio.
 With its three roll-up doors opened, the space flows easily from interior to exterior.
 Large glass windows and louvers maximize working light, while wind scoops provide ventilation for an active studio.
 There are many tools in this studio for working with wood, metal, and many other materials.
 Other specialized tools can also be requested during ACA Residencies.

 Helene B. Roberson Dance Studio

 The 2,609 square foot dance studio is outfitted with a sprung wood floor and an expansive, wall-length mirror.
-The space also features magnificent sliding glass doors, which offer a great view to the lush landscape, access to a semi-private deck, and options for controlling the climate of the studio.
+The space also features magnificent sliding glass doors, which offer a splendid view to the lush landscape, access to a semi-private deck, and options for controlling the climate of the studio.
 The sides of the studio adjacent to more public areas are built with sand-blasted windows to provide privacy and diffuse lighting for dancers and choreographers.